 Safety inspection of buildings

 Maintenance of fire alarms systems

 Fireproofing

 Training of staff

 Fire drills

-b) Role of Teaching Staff
+Avoid storing items in high risk areas such as boiler rooms and electrical stores

 - All teaching staff have the responsibility for the safe evacuation of children in their charge. - Teaching staff should ensure that their children line up quickly and safely and walk out of the building quietly, evacuating by the nearest safe emergency exit route.